ghgemmer/yotagrabber/output/Readme.txt

                         The formula is the Haversine formula for the distance.
                         =ACOS(COS(RADIANS(90-DealerLat))*COS(RADIANS(90-CenterLat))+SIN(RADIANS(90-DealerLat))*SIN(RADIANS(90-CenterLat))*COS(RADIANS(DealerLong-CenterLong)))*6371*0.621371

+Additional columns in the Change History files are:
+"RowChangeType"  - Indicates if this VIN row was an ADDED, MODED, or REMOVED row from the prior inventory run.
+                   For MODED rows any changes between the old data and the new data of any column for that row are in the "List of Changes" column.
+Only columns that changed are shown so that a user can easily see what has changed  (for example, Sellingprice, ETAs, Options, Hold Status, Shipping Status, etc)

+"Event DateTime" - The datetime that the Change was determined on.
+For a given inventory run these are all the same
+                   date and time for all the events added during that inventory run.
+"List of Changes" - The list of columns that changed value and the old and new value.
+Options are handled by
+                    showing all the options which were added, followed by all those removed, followed by all those that stayed the same.

 Note that sometimes a "Dealer State" column cell may be blank.
 I will automatically be alerted of this and this will be corrected typically within a day or two.
 This is because the dealer state information is currently maintained in a separate database and changes only infrequently, so is not dynamically extracted from the website when the inventory is extracted to reduce the time it takes to get the inventory.